Dental Implants — Wylie, TX

 Missing Multiple Teeth

 As an alternative to the traditional method for dental bridges, dental implants can act as the anchors for your new restoration.
-Instead of modifying the existing tooth structure to hold the bridge, a pair of dental implants holds each side of the bridge.
+Instead of modifying the existing tooth structure to hold the bridge, a pair of dental implants holds each side of the restoration.
 This makes it easy to fill the gap in your smile while still receiving the restorative benefits implants provide.

 Missing All Teeth

 Is your full or partial denture becoming more of a nuisance than you remember?
-If you aren’t interested in repairing or replacing your denture, it may be time to consider implant-retained solutions instead.
+If you aren’t interested in repairing or replacing your denture, it may be time to consider implant-related solutions instead.
 By placing four to six implants throughout the jaw, you can effectively anchor a fixed or removable denture.